fschuttegithub/KanbanDragAndDropModule/README.md

 ## Data

 - The widget requires a data source for lanes and a data source for cards.
-- Each lane must provide a decimal attribute that defines the order of lanes and an identifier attribute that is unique and stable.
+- Each lane must provide an attribute that defines the order of lanes and an identifier attribute that is unique and stable.
-- Each card must provide a decimal attribute that defines its order within the lane and a reference from Card to Lane.
+- Each card must provide an attribute that defines its order within the lane and a reference from Card to Lane.

 ## On drop